dlr-eoc/ukis-metrics/README.md

   ```math
   IoU = \frac{tp}{tp + fp + fn}
   ```
-- Kappa: refer to [4] for the full documentation
+- Kappa: The computation of the Kappa-score incorporates several steps.
+Please refer to [4] for the full documentation

 ## How to use
 Simply pass a Numpy ndarray to get a dict containing the `tpfptnfn` and pass the dict to `segmentation_metrics(tpfptnfn)`: